The smells, the flavors, the local farm products…Southwest Virginia is a foodie destination like no other.

 Curated Farm Tour: Food.
 Flowers.
 Fish

-The last stop is Red Tail Grove where you will meet Trevor Hansard, tour his regenerative farm, and hear about his no-till, permaculture approach.
-A snack and drink completes this amazing tour.
+FIRST STOP — Red Tail Grove!
+Meet Trevor Hansard, tour his regenerative farm, and hear about his no-till, permaculture approach.
+A veggie sampler and cold drink will complete this amazing tour.

 Blue Door Garden, 3413 Walden Rd., Abingdon, VA 24210